huangwei-pku/huangwei-pku.github.io/research.md

 **Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.

 **Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
+(Under Review)

 ### Working in Progress